Doros Crater Trail

 Dare to drive the dangerous 4x4 trail to Doros Crater

-Doros Crater is a very scenic spot located in the Kunene region of Namibia, in southern Africa.
+Doros Crater is a very scenic spot located in the Kunene region of Namibia.
+It is a meteorite impact crater situated in the northern part of the country.

 Is Doros Crater Trail unpaved?